Team Reading Competition

 2. Registration closes January 1, 2019.

-3. Either four or eiqht teams will advance from early round competition to compete in the Central Oregon finals competition.
+3. Four teams will advance from early round competition to compete in the Central Oregon finals competition.
 The Clash Committee will decide the number of finals teams based on overall participation in the first ever Clash and will announce that number by January 1, 2019, well prior to early round play beginning.

 4. Team composition may not change once the team has participated in the early round competition.
 If a team member is unable to participate in the Central Oregon finals competition another team member may be chosen to replace the missing member prior to the Central Oregon finals competition.
 Any team composition change for the Central Oregon finals competition must be approved by the Clash Committee including an explanation for the change.